1A3Dev/LC-LethalFixes/README.md

 - Toggle for the terminal scan changes to allow compatibility with other mods.
 - Toggle for the spike trap terminal activate/deactivate sounds.
-- Toggle for the spike trap safety period when inverse teleporting.
 - Toggle to decide whether the PTT speaking indicator shows for voice activity.

 ### Support